tommy-pea/tommy-pea/README.md

 - 👋 Hi, I’m @tommy-pea
 - 👀 I’m interested in operations research, linear programming, integer programming, heuristics, and neural networks.
+I also like music.
 - 🌱 I’m currently learning how to use GitHub lol
 - 💞️ I’m looking to collaborate on nothing really, just personal projects, learning, and development.
 If it pays though... being a student is tough.
 - 📫 How to reach me ... does GitHub have a direct message?